Theodor Dalenson: Art Involvement

+In the 1990s, Theodor Dalenson and his wife Isabella Dalenson ran the gallery and art advisory Carling Dalenson in Stockholm, Sweden and Naples, Florida.
+They exhibited Robert Rauschenberg, Robert Mangold, and Howard Hodgkin, among many others.
+After a long hiatus the gallery opened a new space in Stockholm in 2020.
+The gallery is family-owned and has produced solo-exhibitions with well established international artists such as Vera Lutter, Ugo Rondinone, Ian Davenport, Michael Craig-Martin, Jamie Nares, and Joel Shapiro.

-Together with his wife Isabella Dalenson, Theodor has, since 1993 and through Carling Dalenson AB and Art 4 Aid, been involved in the art world as a substantial benefactor of institutions such as Moderna Museet in Stockholm, Guggenheim Museum and Foundation, and Aspen Art Museum.
-He has served as a board member of the Guggenheim Foundation (New York), Aspen Art Museum, and Americans for the Arts (Washington).
-Theodor was the co-chairman of National Art Awards for 3 years when he and his wife Isabella Dalenson awarded the Lifetime Achievement Award to, among others, James Rosenquist and BB King.
-In addition, significant donations of art and exhibition contributions have also been made to Whitney Museum, Aspen Art Museum, PAMM Miami and Parrish Art Museum in Water Mill, Long Island.
-Today, the involvement with art and art institutions remains a significant part of the activities.
-In addition to this, significant donations have been made to aid organizations such as UNICEF and Human Rights Watch.
+Furthermore, Theodor and Isabella Dalenson have through Carling & Dalenson AB and the private initiative Art 4 Aid, been substantial benefactors of institutions such as Moderna Museet in Stockholm, Guggenheim Museum and Foundation, and Aspen Art Museum.
+Theodor Dalenson has served as a board member of the Guggenheim Foundation (New York), Aspen Art Museum, and Americans for the Arts (Washington).
+Moreover, he was the co-chairman of National Art Awards for 3 years during which he and Isabella Dalenson granted the Lifetime Achievement Award to, among others, James Rosenquist, BB King and Frank Stella.
+In addition, the couple have also made significant donations of art and exhibition contributions to Whitney Museum, Aspen Art Museum, Pérez Art Museum Miami (PAMM) and Parrish Art Museum in Water Mill, Long Island.
+Through Art 4 Aid, they have made significant donations to aid organizations such as UNICEF and Human Rights Watch.